Sandpiper pipeline: Purpose

 In 2015, Enbridge stated that "The Sandpiper Pipeline serves the oil conducting needs of North Dakota residents, which constitutes a public benefit".
 Per Enbridge, the Sandpiper pipeline would have represented a "public use" as a "statutorily defined public utility".
 According to Enbridge, its route was chosen with the "greatest public benefit and the least private injury" and that "as long as the public benefit can be demonstrated, it is immaterial that private interests are also served."

 Per Enbridge, the pipeline was necessary "to meet demand for Bakken oil".

 The corporation projects economic benefits of $69 million in property tax revenue for the 3 states, and 3000 construction jobs for workers in Minnesota and North Dakota.

 Description

 The pipeline would have entered Minnesota just south of Grand Forks, North Dakota, east to Clearbrook Enbridge's terminal and then south toward Park Rapids along an existing crude oil corridor.
 Afterwards, the pipeline would have run along a transmission line corridor to Superior, Wisconsin.

-The route of the pipeline would have travelled through 28 rivers, including the Mississippi River headwaters, and lakes and wetlands that couldn't be reached by nearby roads when a spill occurs.
+The route of the pipeline would have travelled through 28 rivers, including the Mississippi River, and lakes and wetlands that couldn't be reached by nearby roads when a spill occurs.